International Paper (NYSE:IP) Posts Quarterly Earnings Results, Beats Estimates By $0.07 EPS

-International Paper (NYSE:IP – Get Free Report) announced its quarterly earnings results on Thursday.
-The basic materials company reported $0.41 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.07, Briefing.com reports.
+International Paper (NYSE:IP – Get Free Report) issued its quarterly earnings results on Thursday.
+The basic materials company reported $0.41 earnings per share for the quarter, beating analysts’ consensus estimates of $0.34 by $0.07, Briefing.com reports.
 International Paper had a return on equity of 8.87% and a net margin of 1.52%.
-The business had revenue of $4.60 billion during the quarter, compared to analyst estimates of $4.67 billion.
-The firm’s revenue was down 10.4% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.87 EPS.
+The business had revenue of $4.60 billion during the quarter, compared to the consensus estimate of $4.67 billion.
+During the same period in the previous year, the business earned $0.87 EPS.
+The business’s quarterly revenue was down 10.4% on a year-over-year basis.

 International Paper Price Performance